Chart Color Schemes

 Educational outcomes in Woodford - D'Aguilar fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges, with university qualification rates at 12.9%, significantly below the Greater Brisbane average of 30.5%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.3%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 36.8% of residents aged 15+ holding vocational credentials - advanced diplomas at 8.8% and certificates at 28.0%.
+The area faces educational challenges, with university qualification rates of 12.9% substantially below the Greater Brisbane average of 30.5%.
+This represents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees lead at 9.3%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.8%).
+Trade and technical skills feature prominently, with 36.8% of residents aged 15+ holding vocational credentials – advanced diplomas (8.8%) and certificates (28.0%).

-Educational participation is high, with 37.8% of residents currently enrolled in formal education, including 15.1% in primary, 12.3% in secondary, and 3.8% in tertiary education.
-Woodford - D'Aguilar's 3 schools have a combined enrollment of 778 students, with typical Australian school conditions (ICSEA: 985) offering balanced educational opportunities.
-The educational mix includes 2 primary and 1 K-12 school.
-School places per 100 residents at 7.3 fall below the regional average of 9.7, indicating some students may attend schools in adjacent areas.
+Educational participation is notably high, with 37.8% of residents currently enrolled in formal education.
+This includes 15.1% in primary education, 12.3% in secondary education, and 3.8% pursuing tertiary education.
+Woodford - D'Aguilar's 3 schools have combined enrollment reaching 778 students as of the latest data available.
+The area demonstrates typical Australian school conditions (ICSEA: 985) with balanced educational opportunities.
+The educational mix includes 2 primary, 1 K-12 school.
+School places per 100 residents (7.3) fall below the regional average (9.6), with some students likely attending schools in adjacent areas.

 Frequently Asked Questions - Education